-- ALL FDR Start It and Finish It Grant Funds awarded during the 2022-2023 academic year MUST BE SPENT by the last day of the grant activity period.
-If needed, an extension may be requested; a maximum of one extension is allowed per project with pre-approval. - ALL FDR Grow It Grants awarded in the 2022-23 academic year MUST BE SPENT by the end of the following fiscal year, June 30, 2024.
+- ALL FDR Start It and Finish It Grant Funds awarded during the 2023-2024 academic year MUST BE SPENT by the last day of the grant activity period.
+If needed, an extension may be requested; a maximum of one extension is allowed per project with pre-approval. - ALL FDR Grow It Grants awarded in the 2023-24 academic year MUST BE SPENT by the end of the following fiscal year, June 30, 2025.
 Only one extension of time will be allowed per grant with pre-approval. - PIs are responsible for closely monitoring their grant's expenditures.
 If you exceed your budget, your academic department will be responsible for paying for the overage.
-PIs are expected to monitor their expenditures in Business Intelligence; request help from OSPR to access Business Intelligence as needed. - Grant funding can only be used to pay for pre-approved grant expenses during the grant period; funding cannot be backdated to cover expenses incurred before the grant was approved. - 10% Flexibility Allowance- Grantees have a maximum 10% total grant award amount flexibility for moving funds between budget line items in grant expenditures without any prior OSPR approval. - For example, if you have a \$1,200 FDR Start It grant and you need \$120 more to cover registration for the training workshop, and you spent \$120 less on supplies, then this falls under the 10% flexibility allowance and you can make these expenditures.
-You should notify OSPR via email of your change. - For changes over the 10% rule, a new budget must be presented to the OSPR and approved by the FDR Committee in advance of any expenditures. - At no time can you overspend the total grant by 10%, or any amount.
-Cost overages incurred are the responsibility of the PI's academic department.
+Grow It PIs are expected to monitor their expenditures in Business Intelligence; request help from OSPR to access Business Intelligence as needed. - Grant funding can only be used to pay for pre-approved grant expenses during the grant period; funding cannot be backdated to cover expenses incurred before the grant was approved. - 10% Flexibility Allowance- Grantees have a maximum 10% total grant award amount flexibility for moving funds between budget line items in grant expenditures.
+Any change in budget has to be requested before the spending on that change happens. - o For example, if you have a \$1,200 FDR Start It grant and you need \$120 more to cover registration for the training workshop, and you spent \$120 less on supplies, then this falls under the 10% flexibility allowance.
+You should notify OSPR via email of your budget change before attempting to make these expenditures as OSPR will notify the Grant and Compliance Accountant to move the funds. - o For changes over the 10% rule, the proposed changes including reasons for the request, and a new budget and new budget narrative must be presented to the OSPR and approved by the FDR Committee in advance of any expenditures. - O At no time can you overspend the total grant amount awarded, by 10%, or any amount.
+Cost overages incurred are the responsibility of the Pl's academic department.